rancher/webhook/docs.md

 ClusterName must be equal to the namespace, and must refer to an existing management.cattle.io/v3.Cluster object.
 In addition, users cannot update the field after creation.

+#### BackingNamespace validation
+The BackingNamespace field cannot be changed once set.
+Projects without the BackingNamespace field can have it added.

 #### Protects system project

 The system project cannot be deleted.